 In most cases, Trip Interruption will cover you if you are forced to return home early from your trip due to a covered reason such as an injury, illness, or a mandatory evacuation.
 Backpackers with this coverage can be reimbursed any used expenses like accommodation, tours, or flights.
 Depending on the policy, Trip Interruption benefits can cover anywhere between 100% and 200% of the insured travel costs.

 Backpacking can take travelers to remote areas of the world.
-While this can lead to some incredible experiences, it can also lead to expensive hospital and transportation costs if you were to get sick or injured.
-Plus, your personal health insurance may not be able to cover your treatment overseas.
-This is where backpacking medical coverage can help.
+While this can lead to some incredible experiences, it can also lead you far away from medical facilities.
+Given your personal health insurance may not be able to cover medical care overseas, you may be forced to pay for unexpected medical expenses out-of-pocket.
+One way to limit this financial risk is through travel medical insurance.

 Emergency Medical coverage is included within most backpacking travel insurance plans.
 This benefit can help travelers get reimbursed for costs associated with treating an illness or injury during a trip.
-Common costs covered include ambulance treatment to a hospital, hospital charges, and x-rays.
+Commonly covered medical costs include ambulance rides, hospital bills, and x-rays.
 We recommend travelers purchase at least $100,000 in emergency travel medical insurance when planning for a backpacking trip.

 Medical Evacuation is another key component of medical coverage that can help travelers pay for the cost of an air ambulance to the nearest adequate medical facility or even back home if it is deemed medically necessary by the treating doctor.
-Due to the potential for a high-cost evacuation while backpacking, we recommend travelers get at least $250,000 in Medical Evacuation coverage.
+This benefit may also cover repatriation of remains.
+Due to the potentially high-costs of emergency evacuations while backpacking, we recommend travelers get at least $250,000 in Medical Evacuation coverage.

 For many international backpacking trips, it can take multiple flights to reach the final destination.
 Trip delays can happen at any time, and can cause backpackers to miss important connecting flights and important parts of their trip.